mmjulkowska/MVApp/README.md

 To fit curves to your data, you should also include columns containing:
-* Time (or other continuous Independent Variable) - this variable MUST be numeric (e.g. "1" instead of "Day 1") [I think we should change the "Time" label to, perhaps, "Continuous Independent Variable"]
+* Time (or other continuous Independent Variable) - this variable MUST be numeric (e.g. "1" instead of "Day 1")

 To perform data analysis on individual replicates, you should also include a column containing:
 * Sample ID - an identifier for each individual sample